 By learning how anxiety plays a role in these disorders, experts can then come up with more effective treatments.

 Another interesting factor worth noting is that two-thirds of Americans with anxiety are women – though this may have a lot to do with the fact that women are more vocal about anxiety than men, and are more likely to report the symptoms to health experts.
+For more detail about this information, please click here.

 Common Types and Symptoms of Anxiety